EdisonLeeeee/EdisonLeeeee.github.io/source/_posts/Introduction.md

 #### - 💨 What's new

-* <font color=red>[TOIS]</font> 2021/06/03, My collaboration with researchers in Netease and Tsinghua on Graph Convolutional Network for Recommendation has been accepted.
 * <font color=red>[IJCAI-21]</font> 2021/04/29, Our work on structural vulnerability of graph convolutional network has been accepted.
 * <font color=red>[TKDE]</font> 2021/04/27, Our work on graph adversarial attack has been accepted.
 * <font color=red>[ICSE-21]</font> 2021/01/22, Our work on GNN benchmarking platform has been accepted.